ielvisd/rails-mini-course-sprint1-mod3-student--starter/README.md

 ## Step One - Generate Rails App

-1. Create a new rails app using the rails app generator
+1. Create a new rails app using the rails app generator ✅
+   - Using '--skip-coffee' after the app name as a param to skip coffeeScript
 2. Scaffold the resources shown below using rails generators

-*Note: Don't forget to initialize and setup the database as part of your scaffolding process.*
+_Note: Don't forget to initialize and setup the database as part of your scaffolding process._

 **`User`**